pree-dew/go-otel-cookbook/README.md

 - Cons:
   - Similar to the earlier approaches, where if you move away from an existing known agent e.g. vmagent, you have to relearn the failure modes of the new agent and account for that knowledge during debugging scenarios via metrics and logs.
-  - Scalibility has to maintained as per load via manual actions.
+  - Scalability has to maintained as per load via manual actions.

 - Try it out